 RAF Calshot

-This 2´ 0” gauge steam locomotive was built by Andrew Barclay Ltd, Kilmarnock as their No 1431 to an order which was placed in 1917 by the Admiralty, for use by the Air Service Construction Corps.
-In Feb 1918 delivery was made and it was put to work at RAF Manston, assisting with the construction of underground hangar.
-In 1921 it then was transferred to RAF Calshot where it operated on the Calshot line between the Sea Plane Base and Eaglehurst Barracks for the Air Ministry Works Dept as their No 1.
+This 2´ 0” gauge steam locomotive No 1431 was built by Andrew Barclay Ltd, Kilmarnock, the order which was placed in 1917 by the Admiralty.
+For use by the Air Service Construction Corp in Feb 1918, delivery was made and it was first put to work at RAF Manston, Assisting with the construction of an underground hangar.
+In 1921 it then was transferred to RAF Calshot where it operated on the Calshot line between the sea plane station and Eaglehurst barracks for the Air Ministry Works Dept as their No 1.
 This train became known as the “Calshot Express”.

 Wren.